 In addition to the notice, most medical malpractice plaintiffs are also required to obtain and file a "certificate of good faith" (called a "certificate of merit" in some states) alongside the complaint that starts the case.
 The certificate must state that the plaintiff (or the plaintiff's attorney) has consulted with one or more medical experts who have provided a signed, written statement confirming that:

 If you fail to file a certificate of good faith, the court may dismiss your case, unless you can show that you couldn't file the certificate on time because a health care provider who has medical records relevant to the issues in the case has failed to give you those records when requested, or "for other good cause shown."
 (This is just a quick summary of these rules; you can find all of the requirements at Tenn.
 Code Ann. § 29-26-122.)

 Some states have laws on the books "capping" (or limiting) the amount of compensation ("damages") you can receive if your medical malpractice claim succeeds.
 In most states that have enacted these laws, including Tennessee, damages caps in medical malpractice cases apply only to noneconomic damages—such as pain and suffering or emotional harm—and not to economic damages, such as the costs of medical care or lost income.

-In Tennessee, non-economic damages are capped at $750,000 for all types of medical malpractice, including health care liability actions.
-The cap applies whether a single act caused the injury or a series of separate acts caused the injury.
-An exception is made, however, for "catastrophic injuries," in which damages are capped at $1 million.
+In Tennessee, noneconomic damages are capped at $750,000 in medical malpractice cases, regardless of whether a single act caused the injury or a series of separate acts caused the injury.
+An exception is made, however, for cases that result in "catastrophic injuries."
+In those situations, damages are capped at $1 million.
 According to Tennessee law, "catastrophic injuries" include: